 David Linsley has written a comprehensive history, available here (PDF).

-A free, cross-platform emulator of the Dragon 32, 64, etc. Also emulates the Tandy Colour Computer 1/2 and some of their clones.
+A free, cross-platform emulator of the Dragon 32, 64, etc. Also emulates the Tandy Colour Computers 1, 2 & 3, the Tandy MC-10 and some of their clones.

 1-4 player "Gauntlet" style game for the Dragon 32/64 and Tandy Colour Computer.
 Rewrite of a BBC Micro original.

-Modifications to GDB to support a 6809 remote target.
+Modifications to (a now quite old version of) GDB to support a 6809 remote target.

 - 6809 GDB page